About r/BeginnerWoodWorking

 The community at a glance

-Roughly 76K members have joined in the past year.
-Popular discussion topics include Wood, Hard Time, and Looking For.
-Common discussion themes are Advice Requests and Solution Requests.
+Roughly 77K members have joined in the past year.
+Popular discussion topics include Hard Time, Looking For, and Wood.
+Common discussion themes are Advice Requests.
 Product recommendations often mention saw, router, and dowel jig.

 Community Topics